Dannydoesdev/flyre/README.md

 You can find me at [Linkedin](https://www.linkedin.com/in/danieltmcgee/)

-### General Assembly Project 2

 ### User stories:

-As a DJ I want to promote myself to party organisers so that they can find me, hear my music and book me
+As a DJ I want to promote myself to party organisers so that they can find me, hear my music and get in contact with me

-As a party/club/festival organiser I want to be able to easily search out DJs, find their music, genre, location, prices etc and contact them so that I can run a successful event
+As a party/club/festival organiser I want to be able to easily find an search local artists to play events

 ### Features: